 Hornbeck Boats are hand made from beginning to end at our facility.
 From the layup shop, to the wood shop, then directly to you.

 Peter and Ann Hornbeck have owned and operated Hornbeck Boats on Trout Brook Road, Olmstedville, for more than 40 years.

 Peter started building boats in the garage in 1971.
-His original design was inspired by boat builder John Henry Rushton (1843-1906) of Canton, NY and specifically Rushton's boat the Sairy Gamp.
-Rushton built the first of several lightweight canoes for the guide George Washington Sears, also known as Nessmuk, whose articles for Forest and Stream magazine popularized the first solo wilderness canoeing similar to the "Ultralight" movement of today.
+His original design was inspired by boat builder John Henry Rushton (1843-1906) of Canton, NY and specifically Rushton's boat, the Sairy Gamp.
+Rushton built the first of several lightweight canoes for the guide George Washington Sears, also known as Nessmuk, whose articles for Forest and Stream magazine popularized the first solo wilderness canoeing, similar to the "Ultralight" movement of today.
 By 1975,Peter had fine-tuned his design to create the 10' Classic; also known as the Lost Pond Boat.
-To this day is one of our best sellers, year after year.
+To this day, it is one of our best sellers, year after year.

 In 1990, Peter built a boat for the author Christine Jerome.
 She went on to publish the book, An Adirondack Passage: The Cruise of the Canoe Sairy Gamp.
 This boat is now on display in the Adirondack Experience, in Blue Mountain Lake, NY next to John Henry Rushton’s original.